rephillips/debugging_splunk_search/README.md

 •	Put it under $SPLUNK_HOME/bin/, untar it there, there should be collect.sh scripts:

+tar -xf collect-pstack.tar.gz

-[bin]$ ls collect* collect-command.sh collect-data-all.py collect-pstack.tar.gz collect.sh collect-stacks.sh
+[bin]$ ls collect*
+collect-command.sh
+collect-data-all.py
+collect-pstack.tar.gz
+collect.sh collect-stacks.sh

 •	Start the script by simply "./collect.sh" and keep it running:

 turn on debug_metrics on the SH and the slowest indexer you will collect from